chrisisbd/Starbase/README.md

-When first building in IntelliJ IDEA you will need to make a couple of corrections to your system.
+For your first build using IntelliJ IDEA you will need to make a couple of corrections to framework.properties and the Projects Setting as detailed below.

     1.)
 Edit the file framework.properties and set the jdk.home.1.6 path to your JDK home